1. Company overview

 Financial liabilities at fair value through profit or loss

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
-Changes in fair value of such liability are recognized in the statement of profit or loss.
+Changes in fair value of such liability are recognized in the statement of profit and loss.

 Financial liabilities at amortized cost